wendyverdonk93/docs/content/payment-methods/banks/giropay/activate-giropay.md

 read_more: '.'
 ---
 ## Activate
 Giropay is a standard payment method.

 Giropay can be activated in your [MultiSafepay Control](https://merchant.multisafepay.com/) under _settings -> payment methods_.

 Enable Giropay as a payment method in your ecommerce platform to finalize the activation.

+If you have any questions, feel free to contact our Integrations team at <integration@multisafepay.com>